The Routeburn Track, New Zealand

 The Routeburn Track is located in the south-west of the South Island and runs between the head of Lake Wakatipu and S.H.94 the Te Anau /Milford Road.
 Drive times to Queenstown or Te Anau are: 1 hour 45 minutes from Invercargill; 3 hours 30 minutes from Dunedin and 6 to 8 hours from Christchurch.

 One start/finish point of the track is the Routeburn Shelter, at the Mount Aspiring National Park end of the track.
-It is 72km (1 hour 10 minute drive) from Queenstown via Glenorchy.
-The Divide, at the Fiordland National Park end of the track is the other start/finish point.
+It is 72km (1 hour 10 minute drive) from Queenstown via Glenorchy and there is a car park.
+The Divide, at the Fiordland National Park end of the track is the other start/finish point and again there is a parking lot.
 It is 85 km (1 hour 20 minute drive) from Te Anau on the road to Milford Sound S.H 94 or 36km (30 minute drive) from Milford Sound.
 It is two hours by road between Queenstown and Te Anau.

 As this track is not a circuit track, plan your return transport options.
 Bus companies departing daily from both Te Anau, Queenstown and Glenorchy service both ends of the track.
 A list of these operators appears with the application form.
 During the winter season there is no regular transport services to and from the track and walkers must organise all transport prior to departure for the track.

 Hikers can purchase Routeburn Track trail maps from Glenorchy or Queenstown DOC HQ.

 Weather on the trail: When is the best time to hike the Routeburn Track?